grycap/im/doc/source/REST.rst

    Perform the ``reconfigure`` action in all the virtual machines in the the infrastructure with ID ``infID``.
 It updates the configuration of the infrastructure as indicated in the body contents (in plain RADL or in JSON formats).
-   The RADL restrictions are the same as in :ref:`RPC-XML Reconfigure <reconfigure-xmlrpc>`.
-If no RADL are specified, the contextualization process is stated again.
+   Only the configuration sections from the submitted RADL are used to update the infrastructure.
+If no RADL is specified, the contextualization process is started again.
-   The ``vm_list`` parameter is optional and is a coma separated list of IDs of the VMs to reconfigure.
+   The ``vm_list`` parameter is optional and is a comma-separated list of IDs of the VMs to reconfigure.
 If not specified all the VMs will be reconfigured.
    If the operation has been performed successfully the return value is an empty string.